Readit News logoReadit News

 jaypinho commented on Move fast, break things: A review of Abundance by Ezra Klein and Derek Thompson networked.substack.com/p/... · Posted by u/jaypinho

-gcanyon · 5 months ago
+gcanyon · a year ago

 I've only read maybe 30 pages of the book, but I think the article misses the point (I hope) the book is making: there are regulations that serve a purpose, and regulations that don't, and we can, to at least some extent, tell the difference based on the regulations themselves or their impact on past projects.